A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Estimated Impact on Measurements of Dark Energy from Type Ia Supernovae

-The results of the fits to the two simulated catalogs, when projected onto the $(w_0,w_a)$ plane (and, thus, when marginalized over all of the other fitted parameters), are shown in Figure~\ref{fig:LPRS2PhotImpactOnDECosmologyPlot}.
-The resulting values of the figure of merit parameter $\mathcal{F}_{\rm DE}$ for the fits are 313 for the fit to the SNeIa catalog representing expected VRO observations without LPRS-based photometric calibration, and 1646 for the fit to the SNeIa catalog representing expected VRO observations with LPRS-based photometric calibration, representing a $\frac{1646}{313} = 5.26$-fold expected improvement in the dark energy figure of merit parameter $\mathcal{F}_{\rm DE}$ from photometric calibration from this LPRS over 3 years of VRO observation.
-(Even larger resulting $\mathcal{F}_{\rm DE}$ increases due to this LPRS-based photometric calibration would be expected for SNeIa datasets that correspond to greater than 3 years of VRO observation.)
+The results of the fits to the two simulated catalogs, when projected onto the $(w_0,w_a)$ plane (and, thus, when marginalised over all of the other fitted parameters), are shown in Figure~\ref{fig:LPRS2PhotImpactOnDECosmologyPlot}.
+The resulting values of the figure of merit parameter $\mathcal{F}_{\rm DE}$ for the fits are 313 for the fit to the SNeIa catalog representing expected LSST observations without LPRS-based photometric calibration, and 1646 for the fit to the SNeIa catalog representing expected LSST observations with LPRS-based photometric calibration, representing a $\frac{1646}{313} = 5.26$-fold expected improvement in the dark energy figure of merit parameter $\mathcal{F}_{\rm DE}$ from photometric calibration from this LPRS over 3 years of Rubin Observatory observation.
+(Even larger resulting $\mathcal{F}_{\rm DE}$ increases due to this LPRS-based photometric calibration would be expected for SNeIa datasets that correspond to greater than 3 years of Rubin Observatory observation.)